BuildTheWeb1/BuildTheWeb1/README.md

 - 👋 Hi, I’m Claudiu
-- 👀 I’m interested in Web & Mobile App development
+- 👀 I’m trying my best to build cool stuff
-- 💞️ I’m looking to collaborate on React & React Native Projects
 - 📫 You can reach me at build.the.web1@gmail.com

 <!---